-Is there going to be a ban on wood burning stoves in London?
+Is there going to be a ban on wood burning stoves in cities?
 The simple answer to this question is "no".

 There has recently been press about the possibly damaging effects of burning wood on our air quality.
 We welcome these discussions and have been specialists in clean burning stoves since we opened 10 years ago.
 We recognise that burning wood is better for the environment long term as it is a sustainable and carbon-neutral form of heating our homes.
-However, air quality is also an important issue for us all, particularly in the cities we cover of Bristol, Bath and Greater London.
+However, air quality is also an important issue for us all, particularly in the cities we cover of Bristol and Bath.

 The car industry is doing it's bit to improve our air quality, and so is the stove industry.
 Here in the UK and in Europe, stove manufacturers are working together to ensure that technologically advanced options are now available.
 Using a modern, clean burning, Ecodesign-ready stove can reduce emissions by up to 90% - meaning that not only do they give out a wonderful amount of heat for less fuel but they burn far cleaner and produce little or no smoke into the air.

 Supported by Defra, Ecodesign is a new Europe-wide emissions regulation scheme for stoves and space heaters due to be introduced in 2022.
 Ecodesign Ready stoves have been engineered to burn wood more completely.
 The targeted introduction of combustion air at higher levels in the fire box of the stoves reignites the combustion particles before they can leave the stove.
 This technology reduces particulate emissions by 90% compared to an open fire and 80% compared to a stove of 10 years ago and can also lead to significant reductions in CO, NOx and Organic Gaseous Carbon compounds (OGC).

 We can significantly reduce the level of emissions from burning firewood simply with the replacement of open fires and old wood burners with Ecodesign Ready stoves.
 This is where the ‘quick win’ in emissions reduction can be made.